Vilma Lwoff-Parlaghy: Manhattan

 Blue Portrait of Nikola Tesla, 1916.

 In Manhattan she lived stylishly in a fourteen-room suite on the third floor of the new Plaza Hotel, which included a private chapel; her retinue there included a personal surgeon and a chamberlain, as well as a pet lion named "Goldfleck".
 When "Goldfleck" died she buried him at the Hartsdale Pet Cemetery.

 The Princess had seen the lion cub at Ringling Brothers circus and asked to buy him, but the circus owners refused.
 However, they agreed to sell him to American Civil War hero Daniel E. Sickles - whose portrait the Princess had recently painted.
 He gave the cub immediately to the grateful Princess as a gift.

 She became known as a 5th Avenue portraitist, partly as a result of a well-publicized 1911 visit to her cousin Abbott Lawrence Lowell, then President of Harvard, during which she travelled to Boston by private railway car and insisted on dining off her own solid-gold dinnerware.

 In 1913 she celebrated her fiftieth birthday with an exhibition of a series of her German portraits in the Plaza.
 In 1916 she moved to Park Avenue, commencing her residence with the presentation of a portrait of John Burroughs; that same year she presented her so-called "blue portrait" of the inventor Nikola Tesla in her studio at 109 East 39th Street.
 This was the only portrait Tesla sat for during his life.
 She celebrated her sixtieth birthday in 1923 with an exhibition of what she called her Manhattan Hall of Fame in the Carlton on Madison Avenue.

 "No one knew where the princess’s money came from, but in 1914, when World War I broke out in Europe, her once-abundant wealth suddenly vanished.
 Soon after, she was dogged by her lawyer, banker and the stables where she boarded her horses, for nonpayment.
 She fled, leaving her Plaza suite, an unpaid bill for $12,000, her paintings (taken by the Plaza) and numerous belongings behind.
 In 1923, she died in a cramped room on East 39th Street, surrounded by her unsold artwork and a single maid for a companion, with a line of creditors waiting outside her door."

-When Princess Lwoff-Parlaghy died in 1923 the poet Edwin Markham gave her funeral oration.
+When Princess Lwoff-Parlaghy died in 1923 in New York the poet Edwin Markham gave her funeral oration.
 She is buried in Woodlawn Cemetery in the Bronx.